 Is domestic travel insurance worth it for a camping trip?

 For a low-cost camping trip with minimal non-refundable bookings, domestic travel insurance may not be necessary.
-However, if you have hired a vehicle (campervan or car), pre-booked non-refundable accommodation or activities, or are carrying expensive gear (cameras, bikes, ski equipment), the insurance could be worthwhile.
-Assess the total non-refundable financial exposure of your trip.
+However, if you have hired a vehicle such as a campervan or four-wheel drive, pre-booked non-refundable accommodation or activities, or are carrying expensive gear like cameras, surfboards, or fishing equipment, the insurance could be worthwhile.
+The key question is how much you stand to lose financially if something goes wrong.

 Ready to Compare Domestic Travel Insurance?

-Compare domestic travel insurance from NZ providers in under 2 minutes.
-Find the right cover for your NZ holiday - it's 100% free.
+Compare domestic travel insurance from Australian providers in under two minutes.
+Find the right cover for your Australian holiday - completely free.

 Compare Estimates